Ncloud CLI

 Available in Classic and VPC

-This guide describes initial settings and brief instructions for the Ncloud CLI.
+This guide describes initial settings and brief instructions for Ncloud CLI.

 Note